-Restricted stock units vest over four years and restricted stock awards vest over one year.
-Upon vesting, the holder is entitled to receive shares of our common stock.
-Our restricted stock units and restricted stock awards activity was as follows:
+Restricted stock units vest over four years and, upon vesting, the holder is entitled to receive shares of our common stock.
+With restricted stock awards, shares of our common stock are issued when the award is granted and the restrictions lapse over one year.

+Our restricted stock units activity was as follows: